suikan4github/fuyujitaku/README.md

 . ./revert.sh
 ```

 Note that the revert.sh script works only if the fuyujitaku.sh script was run without any errors.
-If you have modified the system manually, the revert.sh script may not work as expected.

 ## Troubleshooting
 If you encounter any issues while using this script, please check the following:
 - Ensure that you have a swap file and not a swap partition.
 This script does not support systems with swap partitions.
 - Ensure that you have enough disk space to extend the swap file.
-The script will attempt to double the size of the swap file.
+The script will attempt to double the size of the swap file, by default.
 - Check the system logs for any error messages related to hibernation or swap file.

 Generally, the script should work on Ubuntu and its flavors.
 However, if you encounter any issues, please feel free to open an issue on the [GitHub repository](https://github.com/suikan4github/fuyujitaku/wiki)

 > [!IMPORTANT]
-> Please note that this script is provided as-is and may not work on all systems.
-Use it at your own risk.
-Each system is different, and the script may not work as expected on your system.
+> Please note that this script is provided as-is and may not work on some systems.
+Use this script at your own risk.
+Each system is different.
+The script may not work as expected on your system by some reason.
 It is recommended to back up your data before running the script.

 ## Wiki
 For more information, please refer to the [Wiki](https://github.com/suikan4github/fuyujitaku/wiki).